Chinese Flagship Program 中文领航

 The following application is divided into two parts.
-The first part is short-answer biographical information, and the second part is short essay questions 250-350 words a piece.
+The first part consists of basic biographical information, and the second part consists of short essay questions up to 350 words.

 This application will not time out as long as your browser window remains open; however, you will not be able to save your responses and complete the application in different sessions.
 We recommend that you consider the following essay questions and prepare your responses prior to beginning the application.
-Once you submit the application, it will automatically be sent via email to the Chinese Language Flagship Coordinator.
+Once you submit the application, it will automatically be sent via email to the Program Manager.

-If you have any difficulty with the application process, please feel free to contact Melinda Edgerton, Coordinator of the Chinese Language Flagship program, at firstname.lastname@example.org.
+If you have any difficulty with the application process, please feel free to contact our Program Manager, Ms. Melinda Edgerton at email@example.com.

 Questions to follow: